 - Step 6 – Applying to the GMC (General Medical Council)

-- Step 7 – Applying for a Tier 5 Visa CoS
+- Step 7 – Applying for a Temporary Work - Government Authorised Exchange Visa CoS

 - Step 8 – Applying for your visa, entering your post and beyond

-As of April 2017 the Department of Health (DoH), Health Education England (HEE) and the Academy of Medical Royal Colleges (AoMRC) agreed some changes to the arrangements for processing visa applications for the MTI with priority now given to applicants from countries identified as Department for International Development (DfID) priority countries or World Bank Low Income and Lower Middle Income Countries (LI & LMI).
+As of April 2017 the Department of Health (DoH), Health Education England (HEE) and the Academy of Medical Royal Colleges (AoMRC) agreed arrangements for processing visa applications for MTI: priority is given to applicants from countries identified as World Bank Low Income and Lower Middle Income Countries (LI & LMI).

 What type of posts are offered?

-There are some opportunities to train at Level 3 (ST6-8) after an appropriate induction period, but these are less frequently submitted.
+There are increasing opportunities to train at Level 3 (ST6-8) after an appropriate induction period.

 Step 1 – Eligibility

-To be eligible for MTI(p) sponsorship, you must make sure that you meet the following requirements.
+To be eligible for MTI(p) sponsorship, you must make sure that you are of the appropriate level of experience described above and meet the following requirements:

 - You must be overseas at the time of applying and have no right of residency in the UK/EEA.

-- You must be practicing clinically in one of the priority countries as defined by the Academy of Medical Royal Colleges.
-(NB: If your country does not appear on this list then sponsorship may be possible on a case-by-case basis; you should clarify with the MTI(p) team.)
+- You must be practising clinically in one of the priority countries as defined by the Academy of Medical Royal Colleges.
+(If your country does not appear on this list then sponsorship may be possible on a case-by-case basis; you should clarify with the MTI(p) team.)